micropython/micropython/docs/library/pyb.UART.rst

    the bus, if any).
 If extra arguments are given, the bus is initialised.
    See ``init`` for parameters of initialisation.

-   The physical pins of the UART busses on Pyboard are:
+   The physical pins of the UART buses on Pyboard are:

      - ``UART(4)`` is on ``XA``: ``(TX, RX) = (X1, X2) = (PA0, PA1)``
      - ``UART(1)`` is on ``XB``: ``(TX, RX) = (X9, X10) = (PB6, PB7)``